devicenull/supermicro_ipmi_firmware/README.md

     SDK/Web_Server/OS/Linux/ # Contains the CGI files for the web interface (no source code) SDK/Web_Server/OS/Linux/Web_Style/SUPERMICRO/page/ # Contains the HTML templates for the web server SDK/FileSystem/clean_filesystem/ # Contains the base filesystem items.
-These are copied to the output image SDK/FileSystem/device_files.tar # Contains the contents of /dev/ (these can't be cleanly committed)
+These are copied to the output image SDK/FileSYstem/clean_webfs/ # Contains the clean contents of the web UI SDK/FileSystem/device_files.tar # Contains the contents of /dev/ (these can't be cleanly committed)

 ## Makefile